 Performance & Security

 In the realm of performance, there is no argument as to whether or not bare-metal servers can harness more processing power than virtual servers although the margin may not be as noticeable as expected.
-With virtual machine servers, on the other hand, they have the ability to scale up and down, as needed, almost instantly.
+With virtual machine servers, they have the ability to scale up and down, as needed, almost instantly.

 The primary difference between the security of bare-metal servers and virtual servers is their tenancy.
 As mentioned previously, bare-metal servers are single-tenant while virtual machine servers are multi-tenant.
 Through this aspect alone, bare-metal servers are considered more secure and private.